fahmisaad/Recipe-book/README.md

 # Simple Recipe book

 This is a simple project to demonstrate add,edit,delete.
-Also include temporary store data function.
+Also include on how data shared between pages.

 ## Development server